iomete/iom-docs/docs/guides/dbt/getting-started-with-iomete-dbt.md

 ## Conclusion

-We covered a quick intro to DBT, and worked through setting up our environment to get DBT connected to the iomete lakehouse.
+We covered a quick intro to DBT, and worked through setting up our environment to get DBT connected to the IOMETE lakehouse.

-If you have any questions or feedback related to DBT on the iomete lakehouse platform, please reach out to us via our intercom chat.
+If you have any questions or feedback related to DBT on the IOMETE lakehouse platform, please reach out to us via our intercom chat.